By Dr. Ted Nawalinski

 Even conservative estimates put the causes of cancer at 75%-90% environmental.
 We know DNA mutations occur thousands of times daily as our cells divide; enzyme systems catch and repair almost all of these.
 The few that get by this first line defense are almost all killed by our immune system.
 So that one-cell-in-some-millions that escapes becomes a cancer cell, which will likely be caught by the antioxidants in that salad you had for lunch or the mushroom sauté in olive oil at dinner.
 Cancer has an incubation period of years and decades.
 We should start now to promote a healthy gut flora and boost energy levels so that, like Maureen, we have an edge before its too late.

 NOTICE: THIS CASE STUDY IS INTENDED FOR INFORMATION PURPOSES ONLY.
+THE RESULTS ARE NOT TYPICAL.
 IT IS NOT INTENDED TO DIAGNOSE OR TREAT ANY MEDICAL CONDITION.
-CONSULT YOUR LICENSED HEALTHCARE PRACTITIONER BEFORE BEGIN ANY TREATMENT OR EXERCISE PROGRAM.
+CONSULT YOUR LICENSED HEALTHCARE PRACTITIONER BEFORE BEGINNING ANY TREATMENT OR EXERCISE PROGRAM.

 You'll get our latest content and special treats (like a free meditation!)